 “Does whiskey go bad?
 How are you even meant to store it?”

 Here’s the good news: whiskey is a hard liquor that can remain drinkable indefinitely.
-But this is only true if it is kept in a sealed bottle, away from direct sunlight and cool dry place.
+But this is only true if it is kept in a sealed bottle, away from direct sunlight, and in a cool, dry place.

 How To Tell If Your Whiskey Has Gone Bad

-However, once you’ve opened your bottle of whiskey, you’d be wise to sip on it regularly or share it between friends.
-Even if you reseal the bottle tightly, the alcohol will be exposed to air and slowly evaporating.
+However, once you’ve opened your bottle of whiskey, you’d be wise to sip on it regularly or share it with friends.
+Even if you reseal the bottle tightly, the alcohol will be exposed to air and slowly evaporate.